-IV.
+III.
 COMPENSATION

 No direct payment will be made for utility construction work required by the preceding provisions, which are general requirements applying to utility construction, and all of the requirements stated will be considered incidental work, paid for at the contract unit prices of the various utility items included in the contract.
+Measurement and payments for items shall be in accordance with the NC Department of Transportation's "Standard Specifications for Roads and Structures" dated January 2012, unless otherwise specified herein.